elsa-hanke/elsa-backend/README.md

 ### Packaging as jar

-To build the final jar and optimize the backend application for production, run:
+To build the final jar and optimize the elsa-backend application for production, run:

 ```